 In the previous chapter, different types of kerosene/paraffin burners were described.
 For these burner types, different types of glass chimneys were also developed to achieve the optimum of flame brightness.
 Here in this chapter I will describe the different glass chimneys with their typical characteristics, and relate them to the correct burner types, because this is one of the most common mistakes made in the market with old kerosene/paraffin lamps.

-The significance of the glass chimney, which is inserted directly into the gallery of the burner and thus completely encloses the flame of the burner, can be seen immediately when the correct chimney is placed on an already lit burner: The dark (orange-reddish) burning, sooty flame becomes instantly lower, but brighter and more radiant; and the sooting stops immediately!
+The significance of the glass chimney, which is inserted directly into the gallery of the burner and thus completely encloses the flame of the burner, can be seen immediately when the correct chimney is placed on an already lit burner: The dark (orange-reddish) burning, sooty flame becomes brighter and more radiant; and the sooting stops immediately!
 The effect of the much better flame comes from the much stronger air supply to the flame produced by the chimney effect of the glass chimney.
-As is well known, the warmer air rises; and the really hot air from the burner flame literally flies up through the narrow chimney and immediately creates a powerful draft of air from below upwards, bringing larger quantities of fresh air to the flame.
+As is well known, the warmer air rises; and the really hot air from the burner flame literally flies up through the narrow chimney and immediately creates a powerful draft of air from below upwards, bringing larger quantities of fresh air (and thus also more oxygen) from outside to the flame.

 Consequently, each burner needs a suitable glass chimney in order to burn optimally, i.e. still, bright and soot-free.
 But since burners have different stages of development and differ greatly in size and type, they also need differently shaped glass chimneys adapted to each burner in order to develop their flame in the most optimal way.
 One must not forget that man's need for better, brighter light in the darker part of the day has grown stronger over the centuries.
 So it was also clear that every improvement, no matter how small, to increase the luminous efficacy of the kerosene/paraffin lamps was immediately exploited.
 In addition to the various conceptual improvements to the burners, the glass chimneys that go with them play an equally important role, because it is they that have the greatest influence on the air supply to the flame.
 Only the right combination of a burner with the right wick and with the glass chimney designed accordingly for this type of burner makes a satisfactory burning possible in every respect.